tkellen/json-api/recommendations/index.md

 ## Recommendations for Naming <a href="#naming" id="naming" class="headerlink"></a>

-It is recommended that resource types, attribute names, and association names be "dasherized"; i.e. consist of only lower case alphanumeric characters and dashes (U+002D HYPHEN-MINUS, "-").
+It is recommended that record types, attribute names, and association names be "dasherized"; i.e. consist of only lower case alphanumeric characters and dashes (U+002D HYPHEN-MINUS, "-").

-It is also recommended that resource types be pluralized.
-Dasherized and pluralized resource types can be used as URL segments without translation, as discussed below.
+It is also recommended that record types be pluralized.
+Dasherized and pluralized record types can be used as URL segments without translation, as discussed below.

 ## Recommendations for URL Design <a href="#urls" id="urls" class="headerlink"></a>